USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 and best practices to members of the community.
 We plan to alternate between technical talks and hands-on tutorials.
-Our first technical talk will be "Agile Project Management for Research Software" by Angel Hering on Wednesday, October 19 at 4pm ET (1pm PT), we hope to see you there!
+Our first technical talk will be "Agile Project Management for Research Software" by Angel Hering scheduled for Wednesday, October 19 at 4pm ET (1pm PT).
+We hope to see you there!

 If you would like to participate in the the working group, let us know on Slack in the #wg-education_training